TL;DR

 Send Custom Attributes

-You can send additional user data with survey responses to make feedback more insightful.
+You can send additional user data with survey responses to add more context.
 This can include details like screen name, order ID, or transaction ID, helping you track responses more effectively.

 How Attributes Enhance Feedback Collection